mjaehn/netcdf-metadata-extractor/README.md

 The script generates a CSV file containing the following columns:
 ```
-    File: The name of the NetCDF file.
     Variable: The variable name within the NetCDF file.
+    File Name: The name of the NetCDF file.
+    Time Step: Output frequency step.
     Standard Name: The standard name attribute of the variable.
     Long Name: The long name attribute of the variable.
     Units: The units attribute of the variable.
 If not available, it is set to "-".